PauCliment/paucliment.github.io/autonomousUAV.md

 <br/>

 <div style="text-align:justify;">
-While the initial goal was to make a simple plane, I ended up making a custom flight controller and writing the estimation and control code from scratch.
+While the initial goal was to make a simple plane, I ended up making a custom flight controller and writing the estimation and control code to use this plane as a test platform for satellite AOCS applications.
 </div>
 <br/>